-The Group has set out a clearly defined digital transformation strategy, with the aim of enhancing the customers' digital experience, improving IT proficiency by adopting a "digital mindset" and transforming internal processes to increase efficiency.
-Among other things, the digital transformation includes, the following initiatives and changes:
+The Group has set out a clearly defined digital strategy, with the aim of enhancing the customers' digital experience, improving IT proficiency by adopting a "digital mindset" and transforming internal processes to increase efficiency.
+Among other things, Information Technology supports the following initiatives and changes:

-- an agile technology foundation infrastructure to support new digital platforms; - an advanced business process management platform; - advanced data analytics and big data capabilities; - a new customer relationship management (CRM) system; - a new internet-based channels solutions for internet and mobile applications; and - self-service machines within branches.
+- an agile technology foundation infrastructure to support new digital platforms; - an advanced business process management platform; - advanced data analytics and big data capabilities; - a new customer relationship management (CRM) system; - a new internet-based channels solutions for internet and mobile applications; - self-service machines within branches; and - a cloud strategy to leverage the capabilities and benefits of cloud computing.